Lyrvole Orival Antoine

 Then one day, tragedy struck.

-Lyrvole’s three-year-old son died in an accident.
+Lyrvole’s son died in an accident.
 She says of his death, “My world went upside down.
 It felt like I was living in slow motion for about a year, until I realized that life is not over until it is over.”

 In order to help her oldest child deal with the passing of his brother, Lyrvole and her husband decided to have another baby.
 Their daughter was eventually diagnosed with mild autism and a speech delay.
 “I became interested in learning everything I could about the human brain,” she says, and started to look for online education and psychology degree programs.
 She looked at three different schools before settling on Ashford because of its affordability.